 Day 9 - Hurghada This morning, farewell the Nile to drive east to the beachside town of Hurghada (approximately 5 hours).
 The green Nile valley is soon left behind as you head out into the Eastern Desert.
 As you pass by rocky hills, the glittering waters of the Red Sea come into view and the rugged bulk of the Sinai Peninsula looms through the haze on the opposite shore.
 A vibrant beach resort, Hurghada is by no means a typical adventure destination.
 After checking in to your hotel, take a leader-led orientation walk to get your bearings and to scope out some of the local restaurants.

-Day 10 - Hurghada Transfer to the Hurghada Marina and climb aboard your boat for a trip out to Giftun Island – part of the Red Sea Marine Parks – where you’ll spend a relaxing day on the stunning white beach of Mahmya.
-While here, you have the opportunity to take a snorkelling excursion by boat to one of the most magnificent reefs in the Red Sea – fine reef walls, lovely fan corals and colourful fish all await.
+Day 10 - Hurghada Transfer to the Hurghada Marina and climb aboard your motor yacht for a trip around the Red Sea Marine Park where you’ll have the opportunity to snorkel one of the most magnificent reefs in the Red Sea – fine reef walls, lovely fan corals and colourful fish all await.
+Your captain will select three separate locations to maximise your experience.
 Your snorkelling gear is provided.
-After a buffet lunch in one of Mahmya’s open-air restaurants overlooking the ocean, there are plenty of activities to choose from, such as volleyball, soccer, or simply lazing on the beach.
-Head back to Hurghada in the late afternoon and transfer to your hotel.
+Lunch will consist of a delicious feast of kofta, salads, fish and rice and soft drinks, tea and coffee are provided throughout the day.
+Head back to Hurghada mid-late afternoon and transferred back to the hotel.

 Day 11 - Cairo Check out of your hotel this morning and make the 6-hour journey back to Cairo by private vehicle.
 On your return, visit the Islamic parts of the city and the frenetic backstreets of the local Khan el-Khalili bazaar with your group leader.
 The ‘Khan’ is one of the biggest and oldest markets in the world, sprawling around an old area known as Al-Azhar, a warren of alleys with stalls serving up a succession of intoxicating scenes and a quintessentially Cairo experience.
 You might explore the gold market, ‘Perfume Street’ and the spice market, where heady aromas hang in the air like a thick blanket of Damascene cloth (which can be purchased next door in the cloth market!).